I'm thrilled to have been selected by Voyage Houston to be featured in their online magazine. Read the complete interview below.

 So, before we jump into specific questions about the business, why don’t you give us some details about you and your story.

-I’ve always been fascinated with art, and I believe my true talent lies in the ability to connect artists and their work, and those who collect as a kind of “matchmaker”.
+I’ve always been fascinated with art, and I believe my true talent lies in the ability to connect artists and their work, with those who collect as a kind of “matchmaker”.
 It’s extremely rewarding to find a great fit between a work of art and collector and to know I had a hand in creating a long-lasting relationship.

 After high school I lived in Paris for a year and studied the arts at the Sorbonne.
 After graduating from U of H in 1996, I worked in auction house, museum and gallery environments until launching my own consultancy in 2010.
 I wanted the flexibility to offer my clients anything from anywhere and since I’ve been independent, I’ve developed an international network of well-respected artists, galleries, and dealers.
 I’ve also been appraising art since 2009 and completed my appraiser’s education through NYU.
 I am an accredited member of the Appraisers Association of America.